 In Cascapédia-Saint-Jules, the Cascapédia Smokehouse offers smoked trout and salmon.

-In Maria, Hydromel Forest sells mead (honey wine) and several types of honey.
+In Maria, the Rucher des Framboisiers sells mead (honey wine) and several types of honey.

 Ferme Bourdages.
 Photo: Gaspésie Gourmande

 La Matapédia: Raspberries, chocolate, honey, seafood and beer

 In Val-Brillant, you can pick your own berries at the Vallée de la Framboise economuseum raspberry farm.
 You can also buy raspberry wines, mistelles, liqueurs, spreads, jellies, butters, pies and homemade slushies on site.